Van Zandt County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
+In Texas, if your vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their costs.
+This means they can sell your vehicle to cover the outstanding towing and storage fees.
+Do not let it reach this point.

 If You Can't Afford the Fees

 Facing unexpected expenses can be overwhelming.
-Here are a few options to consider if you're struggling to afford the impound fees.
+Here are a few options to consider if you're struggling to afford the impound fees:

 After Retrieval

-- Document any damage immediately: Carefully inspect your vehicle for any damage that may have occurred while it was impounded.
+- Inspect the Vehicle Immediately: Before leaving the lot, carefully inspect your vehicle for any damage that may have occurred while it was impounded.